 Dr. Al Mutar earned his medical degree at the Al-Mustansiriyah University College of Medicine in Iraq.
-Drawn by the rapidly growing science of oncology and the higher level of communication skill it takes to take care of cancer patients he developed an interest in Medical Oncology prior to residency, while working as a Research Assistant in Gastrointestinal (GI) Medical Oncology at MD Anderson Cancer Center.
-He completed his residency in internal medicine at Wayne State University School of Medicine and then received advanced training through a fellowship in medical oncology at the University of Texas Medical Branch at Galveston and a clinical research fellowship in gastrointestinal cancer at The Ohio State University.
+He completed internal medicine residency training at Wayne State University School of Medicine in Detroit.
+He then completed advanced training through a fellowship in medical oncology at the University of Texas Medical Branch at Galveston and a clinical research fellowship in gastrointestinal cancer at The Ohio State University.

-Board certified in both internal medicine and medical oncology, he joined the UT Southwestern faculty in 2020.
+Certified by the American Board of Internal Medicine in medical oncology, Dr. Al Mutar joined the UT Southwestern faculty in 2020.

-Dr. Al Mutar’s interests outside of medicine include soccer, water sports and travelling.
+Dr. Al Mutar’s interests outside of medicine include soccer, water sports, and traveling.

 - Medical School